mpl-extensions/mpl-interactions/docs/Backends.md

   ```

-- You can also explicitly set whether to use Matplotlib sliders or not with the `use_ipywidgets` argument {func}`.interactive_plot`.
-If `None` then the function will try to infer whether to use ipywidgets or not.
-By setting the argument to `False`, you will be able to use Matplotlib sliders in the notebook.
+- You can also explicitly set whether to use Matplotlib sliders or not with the `use_ipywidgets` argument in {func}`.interactive_plot`.
+If {obj}`None` then the function will try to infer whether to use ipywidgets or not.
+By setting the argument to {obj}`False`, you will be able to use Matplotlib sliders in the notebook.

   ```python
   %matplotlib ipympl